tmcw/memory-geojson/README.md

 This schema has tradeoffs.

-- Seeking is difficult, there is currently no affordance for randomly jumping to and extracting a geometry.
+- ~~Seeking is difficult, there is currently no affordance for randomly jumping to and extracting a geometry.
 It's not entirely clear that this is necessary - skipping would be simple to implement.
-  However, something like an index-of-indexes could be constructed.
+  However, something like an index-of-indexes could be constructed.~~ Seeking to a specific feature is implemented!
 - It's not clear yet how to encode the z index, the 3rd item in a GeoJSON Position.
 Right now this defaults that 3rd item to 0, but that is not ideal: a coordinate with z=0 is not the same as a coordinate